This remote and less frequently used route is the second easiest route to Kilimanjaro. The approach to the mountain is from the less-forested north

 individual used to walking in mountain areas.

-Program with extra acclimatization day BOOK NOW
+Program with extra acclimatization day

 - Arrive Springlands hotel (B&B).